pankajminda/FacturaWiki/FacturaReleaseNotes.md

 # Factura Release Notes

+### 24-06-2018
+* Fixed : Voucher Class does not show in voucher edit mode.
+* Added : Voucher Type `Import Purchase Vat` is now excluded in VAT Reports for UAE
+* Added : In `Quick Payment/Receipt` now filters text by contains

 ### 12-06-2018
 * Fixed : `Forex/Gain Loss` report should show only those ledgers whose currency is not set as base currency.